openstack/nova/doc/source/devref/filter_scheduler.rst

 * |GroupAffinityFilter| - ensures that each instance in group is on a same host with one of the instance host in a group.
 * |AggregateMultiTenancyIsolation| - isolate tenants in specific aggregates.
+* |AggregateImagePropertiesIsolation| - isolates hosts based on image properties and aggregate metadata.

 Now we can focus on these standard filter classes in details.
 I will pass the simplest ones, such as |AllHostsFilter|, |CoreFilter| and |RamFilter| are,